 - BEST FOR WOODWORKING: Rousseau Model 5000 Dust Solution for Miter Saws

 How We Chose the Best Dust Collectors

 There are many different features to consider when selecting the best dust collectors, but the main factors that were explored during extensive product research include the dust collector type, product suitability, horsepower, air suction power, filter efficiency, and functionality.
 The dust collector type was important to incorporate because not every type of dust collector is suited to every user.

 The product type is also affected by the suitability and functionality of the product.
 For instance, not all listed products are dust collectors, but every product on the list can be used to make dust collection easier, such as the Rousseau 5000 Dust Solution.
-It’s almost useless on its own, but when paired with a shop vac or dust collector, it makes it much easier to keep the work area of a miter saw clean, despite the typical spray of sawdust.
+It’s almost useless on its own, but when paired with a shop vac or dust collector, it makes it much easier to keep the work area of a miter or table saw clean, despite the typical spray of sawdust.